dynatrace-oss/terraform-provider-dynatrace/docs/resources/automation_workflow.md

 Optional:

 - `count` (Number) If specified, the schedule will end triggering executions af the given amount of executions.
 Minimum: 1, Maximum: 10
-- `earliest_start` (String) If specified, the schedule won't trigger executions before the given date
+- `earliest_start` (String) If specified, the schedule won't trigger executions before the given date.
+Format: `yyyy-MM-dd`
-- `earliest_start_time` (String) If specified, the schedule won't trigger executions before the given time
+- `earliest_start_time` (String) If specified, the schedule won't trigger executions before the given time.
+Format: `HH:mm`
-- `exclude_dates` (Set of String) If specified, the schedule won't trigger exeuctions on the given dates
+- `exclude_dates` (Set of String) If specified, the schedule won't trigger exeuctions on the given dates.
+Format: `yyyy-MM-dd`
-- `include_dates` (Set of String) If specified, the schedule will trigger executions on the given dates, even if the main configuration prohibits it
+- `include_dates` (Set of String) If specified, the schedule will trigger executions on the given dates, even if the main configuration prohibits it.
+Format: `yyyy-MM-dd`
 - `until` (String) If specified, the schedule won't trigger executions after the given date